Analysis: How 'bout them Cowboys! Dallas is most impressive - NewsBreak

 "Right now the challenge is handling success," Prescott said.
 "Having a game like this in the NFL is tough to do.
 To be able to do that, we've got to put this behind us and know that we've got to go out there — we're as good as our last game.
 We've got to turn the page and go put another one together on Thursday."

-The Cowboys host the Giants (7-3) on Thanksgiving in a fight for second place in the division.
+The Cowboys host the Giants (7-3) on Thanksgiving in a battle for second place in the division.

 For now, the Buffalo Bills are the best second-place team in the NFL.
-They rebounded nicely from a mistake-filled, overtime loss at home to the Vikings with a 31-23 victory over Cleveland.
+They rebounded nicely from a mistake-filled, overtime loss at home to the Vikings with a 31-23 win over Cleveland .

 Despite a chaotic week that saw them forced to play a "home" game in Detroit because a storm dumped several feet of snow in western New York, the Bills (7-3) got back on track against the Browns.